- Scholarships and Fellowships

 - For Faculty and Staff

-(Corvallis, OR, May, 2019) National and Global Scholarships Advising at Oregon State University is pleased to announce that four OSU students have been selected for the Fulbright U.S. Student Program study/research award for the 2019-2020 academic year by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.
-Two additional OSU students are currently alternates, awaiting further notification.
+(Corvallis, OR, May 4, 2021--updated March 2022) Oregon State University is pleased to announce that four have been selected for the 2021-2022 Fulbright U.S. Student Program by the U.S. Department of State and the J. William Fulbright Foreign Scholarship Board.

-These students are among over 1,900 U.S. citizens who will study, conduct research, and teach abroad for the 2019-2020 academic year through the Fulbright U.S. Student Program.
-Recipients of Fulbright awards are selected on the basis of academic and professional achievement as well as record of service and leadership potential in their respective fields.
+These students are among over 2,100 U.S. citizens who will study, conduct research, and teach abroad for the academic year through the Fulbright U.S. Student Program.
+Recipients of Fulbright awards are selected in an open, merit-based competition that considers leadership potential, academic and/or professional achievement, and record of service.
+As Fulbright alumni, their careers are enriched by joining a network of thousands of esteemed scholars, many of whom are leaders in their fields.
+Fulbright alumni include 60 Nobel Prize laureates, 88 Pulitzer Prize recipients, and 37 who have served as a head of state or government.